rgdl/transformer-studio/README.md

 # Transformer Studio

 We are an independent creator of mobile apps.
-Check out our products in the [Google Play Store](https://play.google.com/store/apps/developer?id=Transformer+Studio)
+Check out our products in the [Google Play Store](https://play.google.com/store/apps/developer?id=Transformer+Studio).

+We can be contacted at transformer.studio.apps@gmail.com

 ## Privacy Policy